 27 May DO I HAVE ENOUGH VENTS?

 Another question we have been asked is, “Do I have enough vents on my house?”
-Nine times out of ten—maybe more than that—the answer is “no.” Ventilation—or lack thereof—is an issue at almost every home we go to.
+The majority of homes do not have enough vents in their attic.
 The good news is there is a formula to follow to know exactly how many vents you should have.
 This formula might be a little tricky at first, but once you run through it a time or two, the formula gets easier.

 The formula to know how many vents you need is called the 1/150th rule or the 1/300th rule.
 The only difference is that you’ll use the 1/150th rule if you don’t have any kind of intake vent.
 The 1/300th rule is the one we’re normally able to follow.
+We use this formula as a Tulsa roofing company to help our customers determine if they need more vents in their attic.
 The purpose of this formula is to create a Net Free Ventilation Area (NFVA).
 In English terms, it simply means that the 1/300th rule is creating a balance airflow system in the attic between intake and exhaust vents.
 There are many benefits to having a home that meets the NFVA formula in the attic such as lower cooling bills as well as longer shingle life.

 In other articles we’ve written, ventilation has been compared to a motor in a car.
 That motor needs a balance of an intake and an exhaust for that motor to work.
 The same is true of your attic.
 Your attic needs that cool air coming in through the bottom of the roof which is considered an intake, and as that air warms up, that warm air is then pushed out the top of the roof which is considered the exhaust.
 Back to the car engine—if it’s not getting enough intake, that engine is going to bog down.
 Or, if there is any kind of imbalance, that engine is not going to be very efficient.
 Again, your attic works in exactly the same way.
 Any imbalance and you’re not getting the benefits compared to if your attic meets the NFVA formula.